raubvogel/cyberSecurityTool/README.md

    |8| compatible | third-generation | hardware|
    |9| balanced | policy | contingency|

-3. Add the phrase to any report and enjoy its ring of decisive, knowledgeable i authority.
+3. Enjoy how this generated phase adds a ring of decisive, knowledgeable authority to any report.

 ## To be done
 This may currently look like a very small script but I think it has a lot of